kanzuka/event-emitter/README.md

 use Icicle\Loop\Loop;
 use Icicle\Promise\Promise;

-// include ExampleEventEmitter class definition from above.
+// Include ExampleEventEmitter class definition from above.

 $emitter = new ExampleEventEmitter();